Exception Management

 • Exception Requester: the person who approved the decision to create the exception

-If you do not like these titles you can use customisations to change them to whatever name you prefer.
+If you do not like these titles you can use customisations to change them to whatever name you prefer, you can create additional roles as needed (approver, etc).
 Customisations allow you to rename, add, hide, and move around fields and tabs in any form and any module.

 Like any other module in eramba, each exception record supports comments and attachments that allow you to record all review interactions (including approvals) by users, making email discussions unnecessary.